There are many reasons why managers fear the remote working future. In this blog post, we will outline the top 5 reasons why.

 By checking in regularly, managers can offer support and assistance when needed.
 This allows them to stay on top of things.

-Another challenge that managers face when managing remote teams is team collaboration.
+Another challenge of virtual teams that managers face when managing remote teams is team collaboration.

 It can be challenging for team members to build relationships with each other.
 Especially when they aren’t working in the same physical space.